Matsuri [Festivals] / 祭り

 Aichi

-Inuyama Festival in Inuyama City is a celebration that has been held in the castle town area of Inuyama Castle, a National Treasure, since 1635.
-It takes place on Saturday and Sunday of the first week of April.
-The floats, known as yama, are decorated with magnificent mechanical dolls called karakuri, and are registered as a UNESCO Intangible Cultural Heritage.
+Inuyama Matsuri held in Inuyama City is a celebration held in the castle town area of the National Treasure Inuyama Castle since 1635.
+It takes place on the first Saturday and Sunday of April.
+The floats ["yama"] are decorated with magnificent "karakuri" [mechanical dolls], registered as the UNESCO Intangible Cultural Heritage of Humanity.

 The Kamezaki Shiohi Festival is held annually on May 3 and 4 in Kamezaki-cho, Handa City.
-A spectacular event in which five gorgeously decorated floats are pulled down to the beach culminating in a splash in the water, the festival is registered as a UNESCO Intangible Cultural Heritage.
+A spectacular event in which five gorgeously decorated floats are pulled down to the beach culminating in a splash in the water, the festival is registered as a UNESCO Intangible Cultural Heritage of Humanity.

-The Atsuta/Shobu Festival of Nagoya City is a solemn festival attended by an imperial envoy of the Emperor of Japan and held annually on June 5 at Atsuta Shrine.
-Demonstrations of martial arts and performing arts are dedicated to the gods, makiwara (straw lanterns) are offered and fireworks are set off.
+The Atsuta [Shobu] Festival of Nagoya City is a solemn festival attended by an Imperial Envoy of the Emperor of Japan and is held annually on June 5 at the Atsuta Shrine.
+Demonstrations of martial arts and performing arts are dedicated to the kamis [deities], filled with kentou makiwara [light tributes tied with straw] and the fireworks are set off.

 Shizuoka

-The Hamamatsu Festival is a citizens' festival held every year from May 3 to 5 in Hamamatsu City, celebrating the birth and growth of children with kite-flying competitions.
-At night, the town is decorated with gorgeous floats called goten-yatai.
+The Hamamatsu Festival is a festival of the citizens held every year from May 3 to 5 in Hamamatsu City, celebrating the birth and growth of children with kite-flying competitions.
+At night, the town is decorated with gorgeous floats called "goten-yatai".

-Fujinomiya Festival in the city of the same name is an annual event held from November 3 to 5 at the Fujisan Hongu Sengen Taisha shrine, where ujiko (shrine parishioners) pull floats and stalls to give thanks for a safe year and harvest.
+Fujinomiya Festival in the city of Fujinomiya is an annual event held from November 3 to 5 at the Fujisan Hongu Sengen Taisha Shrine, where Ujiko [shrine parishioners] pull floats and stalls to give thanks for a safe year and harvest.
 The highlights include the heated competition between floats and the lively Fujinomiya music.

 Nagano